skynet/astronomer-ee/docs/pages/guides/google-cloud.md

 ### Connection Strings

 All connection strings should be created with a `connection` key that contains the actual connection string.
-We typically recommend Postgres for the relational data, and Redis for the Celery task queue.
+Postgres is required for the relational data, and we typically recommend Redis for the Celery task queue.
 You'll need to ensure that the databases specified here exist prior to deployment.

 WARNING: The examples here use the `--from-literal` option to demonstrate the format of the values, but you can just as easily create the secrets from txt files, using the `--from-file` option.
 This would look something like this: `kubectl create secret generic airflow-metadata --from-file connection=airflow-metadata.txt`, where the content of the `txt` file is the connection string.
 If you do use the `--from-literal` form, the secrets will most likely be hanging around in your shell's history, which could be a security concern.